nimmch-ui/ai-navigator/replit.md

 ## Overview

 AI Navigator is a map-first navigation application offering an AI-assisted, interactive mapping experience similar to Google Maps or Apple Maps.
 It integrates ChatGPT-style AI for intelligent route planning, location discovery, and navigation guidance, providing a clean interface for users.
-The application supports multimodal navigation, smart search, real-time rerouting, lane-level guidance, AR preview mode, speed camera alerts, real-time speed limits, weather awareness, voice navigation, and premium 3D maps with day/night modes.
+The application is a Progressive Web App (PWA) that can be installed on mobile devices, tablets, and desktops.
+It supports multimodal navigation, smart search, real-time rerouting, lane-level guidance, AR preview mode, speed camera alerts, real-time speed limits, weather awareness, voice navigation, premium 3D maps with day/night modes, offline map downloads, and a dedicated Car Mode UI for simplified in-vehicle navigation.
 Its core ambition is to blend advanced AI with a rich mapping experience to redefine personal navigation.

 ## User Preferences